yes, the title is long. i couldn’t figure out how to summarize.

 - Next, melt butter in a small pan.
 Once it starts to brown, add the lemon juice and a pinch or two of salt.

 - Finally, assemble the dish.
 Scoop the pasta into the bottom of two shallow bowls or a plate.
 Add the greens to the two bowls.
-Top with the poached egg and the remaining noodles.
+Top with the poached egg.
 And lastly, pour the browned lemon butter on top.

 recipe adapted from the kitchn.